akshatgoel07/concert-labs/README.md

 Refactoring the code

-Removing reload bug on generate page
+Removing the reload bug on the generate page

 Fixing the issue with redundant Node modules